latipun7/nfs-most-wanted-news/README.md

 ## Description

 This application is for users to search news from all around the world.
-Users can save news in their "reading list" and saved in their browser storage.
+API provided by [newsapi.org][newsapi] with [top headlines][top-headlines] endpoint.
+Users can search top headlines news with the selected country.

 ### Motivation